-The Federal Family and Medical Leave Act (FMLA) and the California Family Rights Act (CFRA) are laws offering protection to people needing to take extended time off from work for medical reasons or family situations.
-Conditions that may require an employee to use FMLA or CFRA time include pregnancy, birth of a child, adoption of a child, caring for an ailing family member and your own mental or physical illness.
-If you qualify for FMCA or CFRA leave (not all employees do qualify), your employer is prohibited from engaging in discriminatory or adverse actions as a result of your properly requested or granted leave of absence.
+The Federal Family and Medical Leave Act (FMLA) and the California Family Rights Act (CFRA) are laws offering protection to employees needing to take extended time off from work for their own serious medical conditions or those of family members.
+Conditions that may require an employee to request FMLA or CFRA leave include pregnancy, birth of a child, adoption of a child, caring for an ailing family member or a serious mental or physical condition that prevents you from working.
+In those cases, you may qualify for FMLA or CFRA leave.
+Your employer is prohibited from engaging in discriminatory, retaliatory or harassing actions as a result of your need for a protected leave of absence from work.

 California Employees: Leave Assistance Services

 Advantage Law Group serves the legal needs of employees throughout California.
 We specialize in employment law and can help you if your employer unreasonably denies your request for leave or your employer engages in conduct that interferes with your leave.
 The type of help we can provide includes: